vin-shin/vinshin.github.io/index.md

 Hello, I am Vin Shin, an undergraduate at University of California, Santa Barbara (UCSB) studying electrical engineering.

-I am an avid electronics enthusiast and can work in robotics and PCB design.
-I am interested in pursuing a PhD in an interesting field!
+I am an avid electronics enthusiast and am highly interested in pursuing a career in integrated circuits and power electronics.
+I am currently a member of the Electronics & Data Team at Gaucho Racing, a student-led organization that designs and builds an electric race-car to compete in the Formula SAE Electric competition.

-## Research Interests
+## Career Interests

-- **Probabilistic Computing** Machine Learning, Ising machines
-- **Robotics** computer vision, control systems, machine learning
+- **Integrated Circuits**
+- **Power Electronics**
+- **Semiconductors**

 ## Links